npowanusorn/TerMueNator/README.md

-Hi, I'm Nucha Powanusorn and I am currently a CS major student at UBC.
-I enjoy programming and can code in C, C++, Java, Swift, and SwiftUI.
+Hi!
+I'm Nucha Powanusorn and I am a BSc student at The University Of British Columbia, majoring in Computer Science.
+I enjoy programming and working on personal projects during my free time, which can be found in my repository.
+I can code in C, C++, Java, Swift, and SwiftUI.